Codecademy/docs/content/matplotlib/matplotlib.md

 ---
-Title: 'Python:Matplotlib'
+Title: "Python:Matplotlib"
-Description: 'Matplotlib is a library for creating static, animated, and interactive visualizations in Python.'
+Description: "Matplotlib is a library for creating static, animated, and interactive visualizations in Python."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
-  - 'Data Visualization'
+  - "Data Visualization"
 Tags:
-  - 'Graphs'
+  - "Graphs"
-  - 'Libraries'
+  - "Libraries"
-  - 'Matplotlib'
+  - "Matplotlib"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 Originally written by John D. Hunter and released in 2003, [**Matplotlib**](https://matplotlib.org) is a Python library used for creating data visualizations.
 It is used with [Numpy](https://www.codecademy.com/resources/docs/numpy) to create publication quality plots.